Roy-lab/MERLIN-SUITE/README.md

    #Regularized NCA run (λ=0.100)
    ./NCALearner -d expression.txt -r regulators.txt -g targets.txt  -p prior.txt -l 0.100 -o results/Nca/Lambda_0100/RandInits/Rand_init_99
    ```
+   The description of each argument in the **EstimateNCA** run is as follows:
+   -d expression file (tab-separated) with no header (no cell metadata), rows for each gene.
+   -r list of the regulators to be used for a given target.
+   -g list of the target genes.
+Same rows (i.e., number of genes) as expression file.
+   -p prior network file (tab-separated).
+   -l the regularization parameter λ (lambda) controls model regularization.
+When λ = 0.000, unregularized NCA is applied; for positive λ values (e.g., 0.005, 0.020, 0.100), regularized NCA (NCA-LASSO) is used.
+   -o specifies the output folder for storing EstimateNCA results for each of the 100 random initializations (Rand_init = 0-99).

    **Output:**

    EstimateNCA minimizes this following objective using expression profile (**_E_** matrix of genes x cells): <img width="169" height="60" alt="image" src="https://github.com/user-attachments/assets/214fcc67-c547-4087-8d27-d368924fb754" /> and outputs two files: [adj.txt](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/results/Nca/Lambda_0100/RandInits/Rand_init_99/adj.txt) (**_A_** matrix of regulators x target genes) and [tfa.txt](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/results/Nca/Lambda_0100/RandInits/Rand_init_99/tfa.txt) (**_P_** matrix of regulators x cells).
 The `adj.txt` file contains the updated regulatory edges with regularized regression coefficients , while `tfa.txt` contains the inferred latent TFA profiles for a subset of regulators.
 In this study, 131 TFA profiles were identified and saved in `tfa.txt`.
 The `tfa.txt` (a matrix dimension of 131 TFA by 4633 cells without cellnames) file is as follows: